Los Angeles school year begins amid fears over immigration enforcement

 Teachers say they are concerned some students might not show up the first day.

-Lupe Carrasco Cardona, a high school social studies and English teacher at the Roybal Learning Center, said attendance saw a small dip in January when President Donald Trump took office.
+Lupe Carrasco Cardona, a high school social studies and English teacher at the Roybal Learning Center, said attendance dipped in January when President Donald Trump took office.

-The next week, at her high school graduation, the school rented two buses to transport parents to the ceremony downtown.
-Ultimately many of the seats were empty, unlike other graduations.
+The next week, at her high school's graduation, the school rented two buses to transport parents to the ceremony downtown.
+Many of the seats were ultimately empty, unlike at other graduations.

 One 11th grader, who spoke on the condition that her last name not be published because she is in the country without legal permission and fears being targeted, said she is afraid to return to school.